Rogiet: Rogiet Hoard

 In 1998, a large hoard of Roman coins was found which became known as the Rogiet Hoard.

 Llanfihangel Rogiet

 The hamlet and separate parish of Llanfihangel Rogiet (Welsh: Llanfihangel Rhosied) is located immediately west of Rogiet itself, and derives its name from the Welsh name for the church of St. Michael (Llan-f/mihangel).
-In about 905 there was a dispute between the households of Cyfeilliog, Bishop of Ergyng and Brochfael ap Meurig, joint king of Gwent.
+In about 905 there was a dispute between the households of Cyfeilliog, the Bishop of Ergyng and Brochfael ap Meurig, joint king of Gwent.
 Cyfeilliog was awarded compensation in gold, but Brochfael was unable to pay in this form and instead paid with land at Llanfihangel.
 The current Church of St Michael and All Angels again dates from about the 14th century, with much later rebuilding, and contains medieval tombs.
 Unlike Rogiet, Llanfihangel has remained relatively untouched by modern development.

 Ifton

 The land immediately east of Rogiet once formed the separate small parish of Ifton.
 Some Roman pottery was discovered at Ifton Manor.
 The church was pulled down in 1755.